medplum/medplum/packages/docs/docs/self-hosting/install-on-aws.md

 See [Config Settings](/docs/self-hosting/config-settings) for more details on each of the individual configuration settings.

+### (Optional) Validate Certificates

+If you are using Route 53 as your DNS service, we recommend you select `dns` method for validating domain ownership.

+Then, follow [these instructions](https://docs.aws.amazon.com/acm/latest/userguide/dns-validation.html#setting-up-dns-validation) from AWS finish the validation process.

 ### CDK Bootstrap

 Bootstrapping is the process of provisioning resources for the AWS CDK before you can deploy AWS CDK apps into an AWS environment.